HyperPotter: Spell the Charm of High-Order Interactions in Audio Deepfake Detection: Analysis for HOIs in ADD

 In the context of an ADD system, the observable variables are audio embeddings extracted from a waveform sample.
 When most embeddings encode similar artifacts ($\Omega(\mathbf{X}^n)>0$), identification results remain largely unchanged whether one considers individual embeddings or the entire embedding set.
 In contrast, when embeddings exhibit high randomness and diversity ($\Omega(\mathbf{X}^n)<0$), reliable identification can only be achieved by modeling the synergistic structure of their interdependencies, instead of focusing on isolated parts.

 Armed with the \textit{O-information} framework, we analyze the underpinnings of current ADD approaches.
-Pairwise relations (i.e., edges in standard graphs) are primarily suited to modeling redundancy-dominated interactions ($\Omega(\mathbf{X}^n)>0$), where information is relatively repetitive across node pairs.
+Pairwise mechanisms (i.e., edges in standard graphs) are primarily suited to modeling redundancy-dominated interactions ($\Omega(\mathbf{X}^n)>0$), where information is relatively repetitive across node pairs.
 Consequently, mainstream ADD methods, which mainly rely on pairwise mechanisms (e.g., Transformer or AASIST), tend to implicitly assume that deepfake artifacts can be sufficiently characterized through redundant feature correlations.

 However, this assumption is challenged by empirical observations in recent literature.
-First, information bottleneck analyses suggest that removing task-irrelevant redundancy (corresponding to an increase in $B(\mathbf{X}^n)$) facilitates the extraction of fundamental acoustic features to improve detection performance~\cite{eom2022anti}.
+First, information bottleneck analyses suggest that removing task-irrelevant redundancy (corresponding to an increase in $B(\mathbf{X}^n)$) facilitates the extraction of fundamental acoustic features to improve detection performance~\cite{eom2022anti, 10.1609/aaai.v38i2.27829}.
 Second, it has been demonstrated that modeling interactions across disjoint frequency bands and temporal scales in heterogeneous networks leads to strong empirical performance~\cite{Jung2021AASIST}.
 These observations can be interpreted as capturing the weak (i.e., the low correlations between features) but key constraints related to $C(\mathbf{X}^n)$.

 Although a rigorous quantification of the synergy in ADD remains an open problem, these observations motivate a paradigm shift.
 We hypothesize that \textit{advanced deepfake artifacts contain a fair amount of synergy information}.
-Therefore, we propose to transition from redundancy-oriented pairwise models to a synergy-dominated system.
+Therefore, we propose to examine whether ADD can benefit from modeling relations beyond pairs of embeddings.
 To achieve this, we introduce hypergraphs, which naturally capture high-order relationships in systems characterized by highly nonlinear interactions~\cite{battiston2020networks}, as the core architecture for our method.
 This paradigm shift could open a new route for understanding deepfake artifacts, thereby improving detection generalization.